CONTACT US

 Design and Technology in the Early Years

-During the Early Years Foundation Stage pupils explore and use a variety of media and materials through a combination of child initiated and adult led activities.
-Adults plan DT activities linked to each topic (See curriculum overview).
-Child interests are also explored when they arise and are supported through next step planning.
+In Early Years, children develop essential basic skills in design and technology which prepares them for their transition into Year 1.
+They explore and use a variety of media and materials through a combination of child initiated and adult led activities.
+Adults plan D&T activities linked to each topic (See curriculum overview).
+Children's interests are also explored when they arise and are supported through next step planning.

-Children have the opportunity to support their child initiated play through the continuous provision which gives children access to a variety of DT resources.
+Children have the opportunity to support their initiated play through the continuous provision which gives them access to a variety of D&T resources.

 Indoors -